Cystinosis: Treatment

 Cystinosis is normally treated with cysteamine, which is available in capsules and in eye drops.
+Cysteamine acts to solubilize the cystine by (1) forming a mixed disulfide cysteine-cysteamine and (2) reducing cystine to cysteine.
 People with cystinosis are also often given sodium citrate to treat the blood acidosis, as well as potassium and phosphorus supplements as well as others.
 If the kidneys become significantly impaired or fail, then treatment must be begun to ensure continued survival, up to and including renal transplantation.

+Investigational treatments

+Gene therapy

+Gene therapy for cystinosis focuses on replacing the defective CTNS gene, which encodes the lysosomal cystine transporter cystinosin.
+This approach aims to provide a potentially long-term or curative treatment.